 Our graduates follow a number of career paths:

-- Further study in PhD programs and professional programs in the health sciences.
+- Entry into PhD programs and professional programs in the health sciences.

 - Employment in academic, government, hospital, and industrial laboratories.